Embryo goes on tour with Prolific North

 The day kicked off with a session on understanding behavioural science, which then tied in nicely with a session from our CIO James Welch on Network Science.
 This is a talk James gives to all of our team members, as having an understanding of the principle is what has helped us grow Embryo into the leading independent agency we are today.

-embryo cio james gives a talk on network science
+Embryo CIO James gives a talk on Network science

 As expected James’ talk (and occasional joke) got the crowd engaging and thinking about how Network Science applies to their business, careers and general life.
 As James finished the audience applauded and feedback started coming in, with some from eStar being ‘I loved James’ presentation – absolutely fascinating.’